Terms And Conditions

 19.2 In addition to any other legally permitted means, any documents, notifications, or court proceedings may be given or served upon the Customer, its successors, and permitted assignees in the same manner as notices or documents are served under Part 8.5 of the Personal Property Securities Act 2009 (Cth) (PPSA).
 Such notices will be deemed properly given or served in accordance with this method.

-21. Booking Cancellations, Returns, and Refunds
+21. Booking Cancellations, Postponements, Returns, and Refunds

 - More than 5 business days' notice – No charge.